Jack E. Christensen

-Jack E. Christensen (1949–2021) was an award-winning American rose hybridizer, garden writer and science teacher.
+Jack E. Christensen (1949–2021) was an American rose hybridizer, garden writer and science teacher.
 He developed more than 80 rose varieties during his career.
 He was the youngest hybridizer to win an All-America Rose Selections (AARS) award in 1986.
 His most popular rose varieties are: 'Henry Fonda', 'Gold Medal', 'Midas Touch' and the AARS winner, 'Voodoo'.

 Biography

 Christensen was born in Glendale, California in 1949.
 He showed an early interest in nature and gardening when he was very young.
 In high school, Christensen won a scholarship to University of California, Los Angeles.
 He initially planned to become a doctor, but later changed his mind and transferred to Cal Poly Pomona to study Botany.

 Christensen's first job after college was at Armstrong Nurseries in Southern California, where according to his wife, Jeanie, "he hoed weeds for a year".
 He progressed through the company until he became a hybridizer of roses and fruit trees, and vice-president of research.
 During his career, he developed over 80 new rose cultivars, including 'Henry Fonda', 'Gold Medal', and 'Midas Touch'.
 Christensen was the youngest hybridizer to win an All-America Rose Selections (AARS) in 1986, with his hybrid tea, 'Voodoo'.